djh1997/proj324/docs/index.md

 # Criteria Met

--   [x] Make a set of smart sun classes.
+-   [x] Make a set of smart sun glasses.
--   [x] Add automatic to control the opacity.
+-   [x] Add automatic of control the opacity.
 -   [x] Add camera to make dark points over bright points.
 -   [x] Add options to swap between modes.
--   [ ] Auto react headlight/safety improvements.
+-   [ ] Auto react to headlight/safety improvements.

 I met all of my stage criteria, except the reacting to headlights.
 Which I decided wasn't a good idea, since this could interfere with the drivers sight, so I will leave that mode out.
 I added other safety features like resetting when you hold the mode button.
 Except for a catastrophic error, the system is fail safe not deadly meaning it clears the LCD before exiting.